Elias Díaz Preview, Player Props: Rockies vs. Rays

-Elias Diaz -- with an on-base percentage of .216 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Tampa Bay Rays, with Aaron Civale on the hill, on August 23 at 6:40 PM ET.
+Elias Diaz, who is 3-for-4 with a home run and three RBI in his last game, will be in action for the Colorado Rockies against the Tampa Bay Rays at 1:10 PM ET on August 24.

-In his last game, he had two hits (going 2-for-4 with an RBI) against the Rays.
+He racked up three RBI (going 3-for-4 with a home run) in his previous game against the Rays.

 Elias Díaz Game Info & Props vs. the Rays